mlk2991/anonymous/cases.rst

   <https://www.dailydot.com/unclick/tor-harvard-bomb-suspect/>`_ [dailydot]
 - `Why TOR failed to hide the bomb hoaxer at Harvard (2013) <https://theprivacyblog.com/blog/anonymity/why-tor-failed-to-hide-the-bomb-hoaxer-at-harvard>`_ [theprivacyblog]

-Everything you do online even if you do it while connected to Tor can be eventually correlated to unmask you.
+Everything you do online even if you do it while connected to Tor could be eventually correlated to unmask you.

 This is basically how the Harvard bomb hoaxer might have been caught.
 The